Sawuare/misk/README.txt

 The directories and files in here are:

+  aux/
+    Auxiliary utilities which must be executed from this directory.

+    *.sh -> POSIX shell scripts

   dat/
     Data exported by the programs.

   doc/
     Documentation of the programs and headers.

-  opt/
-    Optional utilities which must be executed from this directory.

-    *.sh -> POSIX shell scripts

   src/
     Source code in several languages.